 You’ve got to keep the satisfaction coming.

-In this, article we’ll cover my ‘Top 10’ strategies for donor upgrading.
-But first it’s important to understand donor psychology.
+In this, article we’ll cover my ‘Top 10’ strategies to upgrade nonprofit donors.
+But first, it’s important to understand donor psychology.

 Why Donors Upgrade